mysterycodesociety/sheql-start/google_authentication.md

 We will use the '/authenticate' route to authenticate users and send them to Google.
 And Google will send them back to the '/authenticated' route.

-But first, we want a login page that is not authenticated where users can land and can choose whether to be log in using Google.
+But first, we want a login page that is not authenticated where users can land and can choose whether to log in using Google.
 We will probably want a layout file someday, but for now, let's make this work.
 Just use a string and embed a link tag that hooks up to the '/authenticate' route.

 ```
 # /routes/authentication.rb